radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 Converting a persistent cache to a RadiantOne Directory store:

 Ensure persistent cache refresh is stopped and inter-cluster replication is suspended.

-Then, from the Control Panel > Setup > Directory Namespace > Namespace Design, select the naming context where the persistent cache is configured.
-On the CACHE tab, click ... > Edit next to the persistent cache you want to convert.
-In the MANAGE PROPERTIES section, under the ACTION section, click EXECUTE next to "Convert to RadiantOne Directory".
+1. From the Control Panel > Setup > Directory Namespace > Namespace Design, select the naming context where the persistent cache is configured.
+2. On the CACHE tab, click ... > Edit next to the persistent cache you want to convert.
+3. In the MANAGE PROPERTIES section, under the ACTION section, click EXECUTE next to "Convert to RadiantOne Directory".

 ![Convert Cache to Store](Media/convert-pcache.jpg)